 When starting leash walking training with your dog the #1 goal is to make your pup think and better yet KNOW that you’re the center of the universe and the one in control.
 The Alpha of the pack per say.

 This is especially important with a smart breed like German Shorthaired Pointers.
 Dog leash walking takes patience to start, and t’s worth the time as it’s something that will go along way in building a new bond between you and your best friend.

-This may be challenging at first as your new dog will be excited by all the sights and smells around them, especially a working dog breed.
+This may be challenging at first as your new GSP dog will be excited by all the sights and smells around them, especially a working dog breed with high energy levels like GSP’s.
 And of course they are going to “test” you.

 Keep in mind – a dog that pulls on the leash or pulls on lead should be trained to follow your lead.
 When you see someone being pulled behind their dog on a walk, it’s bad for the dog and owner creating horrible habits that can be hard to break.

 Here are some leash walking tips we have learned over the years in our dog leash training guide below:

 How to Train a German Shorthaired Pointer to Walk on Leash